Admissions and Application Forms

 Ph.D. students normally receive a University Tuition Scholarship and a twelve-month stipend.
 University Tuition Scholarships are service-free awards that pay all or part of tuition costs.
 The following graduate awards are normally supplemented by a full University Tuition Scholarship, which usually includes student health insurance coverage: University Fellowships, Graduate Teaching Assistantships, Graduate Research Assistantships, Traineeships, and Teacher Training Awards.
 The stipend is associated with service learning as a teaching assistant.
 During the first year, students on aid have no teaching responsibilities.
 Thereafter, aid recipients serve twenty hours per week as teaching assistants.
 For 2018-2019, the stipend is $26,000.
 Financial aid awards are renewable for four additional years (subject to making satisfactory progress).

-Applicants with outstanding records will be considered for Harold Stirling Vanderbilt Scholarships (up to $6,000 per year) or University Graduate Fellowships (up to $10,000 per year), which provide a supplementary stipend in addition to the usual financial aid award.
+Applicants with outstanding records will be considered for University Graduate Fellowships (up to $5,000 per year for three years, with the possibility of renewal), which provide a supplementary stipend in addition to the usual financial aid award.
 Several of these awards are currently held by Economics Ph.D. students.
-The Graduate School also awards several five-year supplementary fellowships (up to $10,000 per year) to very promising students from diverse backgrounds, broadly defined, in Arts and Science disciplines.
-Finally, the Economics Department has a summer research grants program, where students can receive support for research they propose.
-Usually, six awards in the neighborhood of $3,000 are awarded on a competitive basis.
+The Graduate School also awards several three-year supplementary fellowships (up to $5,000 per year) to very promising students from diverse backgrounds, broadly defined, in Arts and Science disciplines.
+Finally, the Economics Department has a summer research grants program, where students can receive support, in addition to the regular summer stipend, for research they propose.
+Several awards in the neighborhood of $2,500 are usually awarded on a competitive basis.